Farama-Foundation/ViZDoom/docs/dev/building_from_source.md

 ## Building via pip (recommended for Python users)

-ViZDoom for Python can be build via **pip** on Linux, MacOS and Windows, and it is strongly recommended.
+ViZDoom for Python can be build via **pip** on Linux, macOS and Windows, and it is strongly recommended.
 Even when building using pip you still need to install dependencies.

 To build the newest version from the repository run: